andreselia/B250-data-analysis/docs_Deb2025/04_UCSC_link.md

 > **_IMPORTANT 2:_** The following tools are required and have to be placed into `$BASE_DIR/software/bin`:
 > [bedtools v2.25.0](https://bedtools.readthedocs.io/en/latest/), [bedClip](http://hgdownload.cse.ucsc.edu/admin/exe/linux.x86_64/bedClip), [bedGraphToBigWig](http://hgdownload.cse.ucsc.edu/admin/exe/linux.x86_64/bedGraphToBigWig)

+The tools are already installed, but bedGraphToWig requires libpng12, outdated in Debian.
+I am asking for the instalation of this specific version.
+Otherwise, a dedicated micromamba environment should be created to solve this issue.

 ## 1. Create UCSC tracks